 Initial Review: Submission and Review Policy

-This document describes the policies and procedures UW-Madison IRBs use for conducting initial reviews of research involving human participants.
+This document describes the policies and procedures UW-Madison IRBs use for conducting initial reviews of non-exempt research involving human participants.

 - All human participants research must be reviewed and approved by an IRB, unless determined to be exempt in accordance with the Exempt Research policy, prior to the start of activities involving human participants.

-- UW-Madison IRBs do not review classified research.
+- UW-Madison does not conduct classified research.

 - All new studies that do not appear to constitute exempt human participants research or are determined to be ineligible for expedited review are reviewed by the convened IRB.